Oscars: 15 Feature Documentaries Shortlisted

 Less than two months after “O.J.: Made in America” won the Oscar, AMPAS barred multi-part and limited series from the best documentary feature category.
 Its announcement did not name “O.J.
 Made in America.”

+“Long Strange Trip,” a four-hour history of the Grateful Dead, premiered in January at the Sundance Film Festival and had a one-night nationwide screening on May 25 followed by a week-long limited theatrical release in New York and Los Angeles, resulting in a gross of $351,957 for Abramorama.
+The film became available for streaming on Amazon Video on June 2.

+Besides “Chasing Coral,” Netflix also landed nominations for the sports doping movie “Icarus” and transgender filmmaker’s Yance Ford’s “Strong Island,” which explores the violent death of the filmmaker’s brother.

-The previous four winners in the category were “Amy,” “Citizenfour,” “20 Feet From Stardom” and “Searching for Sugar Man.”
+Prior to “O.J.: Made in America,” the previous four winners in the documentary category were “Amy,” “Citizenfour,” “20 Feet From Stardom” and “Searching for Sugar Man.”

 Nominations for the 90th Academy Awards will be announced on Jan.
 23. The 90th Oscars will be held on March 4 at the Dolby Theatre at Hollywood & Highland Center in Hollywood, and will be televised live on the ABC Television Network.